abduleneye/chit_chat/README.md

 ChitChat brings together seamless messaging and digital utility services under one unified app.
 It provides a **real-time communication experience** and an **extendable VTU system** structured for quick backend integration.

-Each module operates independently within the same Flutter project, allowing for feature isolation, modular updates, and scalable development.

 ---